nivekcode/nx-release/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This library contains executors and generators
+This library contains executors and generators.

 Your go-to open-source library for effortless semantic releases of NPM libraries within a monorepo.
-This repository provides generators and executors for a fully automated release setup that contains commit analyzation, automated versioning, changelog generation and publishing.
+This repository provides generators and executors for a fully automated release setup that contains commit analysis, automated versioning, changelog generation, and publishing.

 The library provides generators and executors: